AaltoSciComp/scicomp-docs/triton/apps/comsol.rst

 .. _comsol:

-.. hint:: We will retry the COMSOL focus days in our :ref:`daily zoom garage<scicomp-garage>` in Spring 2025: someone from COMSOL (the company) plans to join our zoom garage at 13:00 on the following Wednesday: 2025-03-19.
-The continuation of the focus days depends on the popularity of the first session.
+.. hint:: We are continuing COMSOL focus days in our :ref:`daily zoom garage<scicomp-garage>` in Spring 2025: someone from COMSOL (the company) plans to join our zoom garage at 13:00 on the following Wednesday: 2025-04-02.
+The continuation of the focus days depends on the popularity of the sesssions.

 .. hint:: Join the other COMSOL users in our Zulip :ref:`chat`: Stream "#triton", topic "Comsol user group".